jkbhagatio/J_Clust/README.md

 ![j_clust2](https://user-images.githubusercontent.com/14895866/30189822-6bc536c6-9404-11e7-8c08-02670035f634.jpg)

-Please see the Wiki in this repository for introductory videos, FAQs, and planned future development.
+Please see the Wiki in this repository for introductory videos on using J_Clust2, FAQs, planned future development and helpful references.